KonradJuenger/GH_toolpaths/README.md

 - Generator Components for infill and walls
 - Modulators: Per-vertex control of extrusion prarmeters like flow, speed, etc
 - Masking: Filters to isolate modulator effects to specific sections of a toolpath.
-- Path optimization via TSP sorting and dynamic segment extensions.
+- Path optimization via TSP sorting
 - Real-time playback of the simulation
 - UV-mapped output meshes for rendering
 - Z-hop and retractions